BEETL/BEETL/README.txt

 BCRext-B05
 - BWT of characters corresponding to suffixes beginning with 'T'

-/install_path/beetl/Beetl ext -i input.txt -r
+/install_path/beetl/Beetl ext -i input.fasta -r

 as above, but output files are in run-length-encoded format.